refuel-ai/autolabel/docs/guide/resources/refuel_datasets.md

-Autolabel provides some datasets out-of-the-box so you can easily get started with LLM-powered labeling.
+Autolabel provides datasets out-of-the-box so you can easily get started with LLM-powered labeling.
 The full list of datasets is below:

 | Dataset        | Task Type             |
 | ---------------| ----------------------|